 Actually, government agencies are damned if they do and damned if they don’t: either they try to pick winners, exposing their own biases; or they don’t try to pick winners, and instead provide general support to everybody, with the attendant risk that they waste public money on failed ventures.

 As a consequence we’ve ended up with a very large and complicated system, spread across multiple different central and local government agencies, each trying to come up with a fair process for distributing their budgets.
 Each of these agencies employs people (many hundreds in aggregate!) to try and determine who does and doesn’t qualify for funding.
-Often this involves significant distraction for those companies who might benefit from this funding: both the hassle of jumping through the hoops of subjective application processes, and the distortions caused by the qualifying criteria.1 In extreme cases, I’ve even seen consultants hired on lucrative terms to help companies successfully navigate the application process - and those best qualified to help in this role are typically recent ex-employees of the agencies, who know the right keywords to include in the right places on the right forms.
+Often this involves significant distraction for those companies who might benefit from this funding: both the hassle of jumping through the hoops of subjective application processes, and the distortions caused by the qualifying criteria.
+If an agency will fund activity A but not B, and the company was going to do B anyway, then it creates a perverse incentive to make the B look like an A, from an accounting perspective.
+In extreme cases, I’ve even seen consultants hired on lucrative terms to help companies successfully navigate the application process - and those best qualified to help in this role are typically recent ex-employees of the agencies, who know the right keywords to include in the right places on the right forms.

 This seems crazy to me!

 What would an objective process to select companies to receive support look like?

 Every month1 all registered businesses in NZ are required to submit a GST return documenting their revenues and expenses.
 Using the data captured by this existing system, we could easily identify those companies that are exporting, that is: spending and investing money locally and earning revenue on sales internationally.

 Then, if we wanted to, we could filter that list to narrow our focus on the specific types of companies we want to encourage.

 That could mean, for example, targeting smaller companies rather than larger companies.